ngeor/blog/_posts/2021/2021-05-28-git-repo-juggling.md

 - In the source repo, keep only the desired library with `git subtree split -P packages/bar -b temp` (temp is the name of a branch we'll use next)
 - Checkout the `temp` branch and double check the source repo folder only has the desired library
 - In the destination repo, add the library with `git subtree add -P libs/bar_v2 ../source temp`
 - Delete the library from the source repo

+## Update: 2021-10-03

+I have a put together [a script](https://github.com/ngeor/dotfiles/blob/trunk/bin/git-juggle.sh) that handles some of these cases
+(especially the moving back to multirepo part).